fyr77/EnvyUpdate/README.md

 The application is compatible with all Nvidia GPUs that have their drivers available on the nvidia.com download page and runs on Windows 7 and up.

+## Development

+This application is currently maintained and developed by me (fyr77) alone in my free time.

+I always try to implement critical fixes as fast as I can, but other features and minor bug fixes may take a few days to weeks to implement.

+If you want to help me develop EnvyUpdate, you can start by creating issues with your bug reports and/or feature requests.
+Pull requests are also welcome, especially regarding translations.

 ## Other interesting tools

 * [TinyNvidiaUpdateChecker](https://github.com/ElPumpo/TinyNvidiaUpdateChecker) - a command line update checker and installer.
 Inspired EnvyUpdate to begin with.